jonescu/lean-clone/README.md

-Cloning a website to practice react router dom
+Cloning a website to practice using ReactJS, more specifically React Router DOM.